codingki/react-native-expo-template/midtrans-payment-gateway/README.md

 # midtrans-payment-gateway

-SNAP Midtrans payment gateway client side (this is not the best way to do this, better all the midtrans API processed on a cloud functions for better performance \*I think)
+SNAP Midtrans payment gateway example on client side (this is not the best way to do this, better all the midtrans API processed on a cloud functions for better performance \*I think)

 ## Preview